d-krupke/cpsat-primer/README.md

 #### Example 2: Different Neighborhoods for the Traveling Salesman Problem

-Simply removing a portion of the solution and then trying to fix it isn't the most effective approach.
-In this section, we'll explore various neighborhoods for the Traveling Salesman Problem (TSP).
+Simply removing a portion of the solution and then trying to fix it is nott the most effective approach.
+In this section, we will explore various neighborhoods for the Traveling Salesman Problem (TSP).
 The geometry of TSP not only permits advantageous neighborhoods but also offers visually appealing representations.
 When you have several neighborhood strategies, they can be dynamically